Our knowledge of orthopaedics. Your best health.

 Nonsurgical Treatment

 Ice.
 Applying ice packs to the toe may also temporarily help reduce inflammation and control your symptoms.
 Do not apply ice directly to the skin.
+Always use an ice pack or wrap the ice in a cloth or towel so you don't injure the skin by getting it too cold.

-Footwear.
-Wearing a shoe with a large toe box will reduce the pressure on the top of the toe.
-High heels are not recommended.
 Your doctor may suggest that you get a stiff-soled shoe with a rocker or roller bottom design.
 Often, a standard shoe with a stiff carbon fiber insert (called a Morton’s extension insert) or metal plate embedded in the sole of the shoe will relieve pain.
 These types of shoe modifications support the foot when you walk and reduce the amount of bend in the big toe, which reduces pain and inflammation.

 Surgical Treatment